 There are various accommodation options available along the route like B&Bs, hotels, and inns.
 Sometimes it may be difficult to get a room in the town where the section finishes that day, so walkers may have to walk, use public transport, or taxi to nearby towns and villages for accommodation.
 Many walkers also camp along the way, with campsites and wild camping options en-route.

-- What shoes do you need for West Highland Way?
+- What shoes do you need for the trail?
 Read More

 Worn-in walking boots.
 To avoid blisters and cramped up feet, they should be waterproof and give good ankle support.
 Have a read of Best Footwear for Hiking in Scotland.

 - Are there midges?
 Read More

 We’re not going to lie.
 There can be.
 But to be honest, as you’re constantly on the move you’re not bothered much by midges.
 If it’s a real concern for you, consider going in April, early May, or September.
 Midges are less active in these months.

 More information on midges

 - How long is the West Highland Way?
 Read More